Neo77-cyber/Fresh-Mart-E-commerce-Web-App/README.md

 This is an e-commerce web application designed to provide users with a convenient platform for buying food products online.
 With a user-friendly interface and seamless ordering process, this web app aims to enhance the online shopping experienc for those who are unable to leave their homes to purchase foodstuffs.
 It offers separate implementations using Django and FastAPI to cater to different preferences and requirements

-**Note: Here are the links to the respective implementations: [Django Project](https://freshmartneo.pythonanywhere.com/) and [FastAPI Project](https://fresh-mart-ecommerce-fastapi.onrender.com/docs)**
+**Note: The application is live and deployed.
+You can access the live versions of the web app using the following links: [Django Project](https://your-django-app-url) and [FastAPI Project](https://your-fastapi-app-url)**

 ## Features